mark-sanderson/mark-sanderson.github.io/README.md

 The creation of the overall publication file is defined in the archive single HTML file this is quite an obfuscated set of template commands (in the _layouts folder).
 It pulls in pieces from the individual files including what's called an excerpt.
 The excerpt is defined by a separator that is '\n\n' this took me a while to figure out why some of my adjustments to the single files weren't then being drawn into the excerpt.

-I don't fully understand the workflow commands, you access them from the "Actions" menu.
-The action to rerun the python script seems to need to be run from the workflow list using the buttong in the top right.
+The workflow commands didn't work initially, but thanks to a change in the preferences, the "Actions" now seem to run automatically when files are updated.
+In the past, the action to rerun the python script seems to need to be run from the workflow list using the button in the top right.

 # Getting Started